oreillymedia/production-resources/index.md

 ## The O'Reilly Word Template

 Writing in Microsoft Word?
 [The information here](http://oreillymedia.github.io/production-resources/word/) will help you learn about our Word template.

+## The O'Reilly Style Guide and Word List

+Looking for guidance on our house style?
+Check out our style guide.